alvinwan/neural-backed-decision-trees/README.md

 - `--seed` to generate random leaf orderings and
 - `--branching-factor` to generate trees with different branching factors.

+### Datasets

-For all of the above calls, you may use any of the `CIFAR10`, `CIFAR100`, `TinyImagenet200` datasets.
+For all of the above calls, you may use any of the `CIFAR10`, `CIFAR100`, `TinyImagenet200` datasets, by passing the `--dataset` flag.

 ## Training

 To get started: First, train the nodes, with a shared backbone.
-Optionally pass in a `--path-tree=...` to customize your tree.
+Optionally pass in a `--path-graph=...` to customize your tree.

 ```
-python main.py --model=CIFAR100JointNodes --dataset=CIFAR100JointNodes --batch-size=512 --epochs=200
+python main.py --model=CIFAR100JointNodes --dataset=CIFAR100JointNodes
 ```

 Second, train the final fully-connected layer.
-If you passed in `--path-tree` to the last command, make sure to pass in the same tree path to this one.
+If you passed in `--path-graph` to the last command, make sure to pass in the same tree path to this one.

 ```
-python main.py --model=CIFAR100JointTree --dataset=CIFAR100 --batch-size=512 --epochs=200 --lr=0.01
+python main.py --model=CIFAR100JointTree --dataset=CIFAR100 --lr=0.01
 ```

 This is the 'standard' pipeline.
 There are a few other pipelines to be aware of.